sora-xor/rfps/open_rfps/VALIDATOR_PAYOUT_BOT.md

 1. The two Phases of the project can be reviewed separately.
 It is perfectly fine if Sora team wants to run the bot themselves while Polkachu will only complete Phase 1
 2. We think that it will be beneficial to the community if we mutually release a blog post on Medium and Twitter to announce this development once the project completes.
 3. We have noticed that Sora use custom types extensively on the basis of Substrate.
 We might need some dev support from Sora team to make sure we get those types right.

+Please feel free to reach out to us if you have questions: hello@polkachu.com